Marketing Chinese Medicine towards Success

 While modern science has firmly marked its place in medical practice, there are those that will attest to the magic that is traditional medicine.
 The Chinese, for instance, attribute a lot of success in their homegrown remedies.
 Unfortunately, Chinese medicine has not found its way into mainstream channels.
 Outside China, it is difficult to find this miracle worker.
 Some entrepreneurs, however, still brave the controlled but scarce demand for Chinese medicine.
 This bunch could learn a lot from the basic ideas of marketing.

 The essence of marketing is to increase the sales of a product by driving up demand.
-In industries such as Chinese medicine, demand is low majorly because of the lack of information or the plethora of misconceptions about the trade.
+In industries such as Chinese medicine clinics, demand is low majorly because of the lack of information or the plethora of misconceptions about the trade.
 Marketing may be used to make people aware of the specific uses of Chinese medicine and also debunk some of the myths and misconceptions responsible for the dwindling demand.
 The right strategy for marketing, in this case, would be informative marketing.

 Informative marketing entails education of the masses about the uses of a product or service.
 When people are informed, they tend to make better decisions, at least that is what Abraham Lincoln conceived.